-The Chanterelles are a group of women in their 20s, 30s and 40s who began singing together in 2009.
+The Chanterelles are a group of young ladies who began singing together in 2009.
 The choir’s singers are based across the UK and rehearse regionally as well as at their base in Leicestershire.
-A small number of the Chanterelles are professional musicians but for majority singing is a hobby.
-Despite this, the Chanterelles derive much satisfaction from singing together at such a high standard and their professionalism and proficiency is evident in their music.
+Singing together for Chanterelles is a hobby and they derive much satisfaction from singing together at such a high standard and their professionalism and proficiency is evident in their music.

 The Chanterelles perform under the direction of Dr Shirley Court.

 - 2019 : First place, folk song category and female voice choirs category, Cheltenham Festival of Performing Arts

 - 2018 : Winners, ladies class, The North Wales Choral Festival

 - 2018: Winners, ladies class, open class, choir championship, best song, The Mrs Sunderland Music Festival

 - 2013: First place, ladies voice section, most entertaining choir, Isle of Man Festival of Choirs